Top 5 Reasons Why Startups Fail

 In my opinion, founders should start off with an outsourced team and go captive once their need goes beyond 50 people offshore.

 Yes, all startups have an exit strategy, but we’ve made some products where the founders were focused solely on the exit.
 Their entire attention was set on building the technology and patenting it.
-In the bargain, they totally ignored customer acquisition, servicing, and feedback.
+In the bargain, they totally ignored customer acquisition, servicing, and feedback, thus failing to make the product market-fit.

 Net result: they had a great product, a negligible number of users, and no one lining up to acquire their company.